apache/sdap-in-situ-data-services/How-to.md

             ],
         }
 ### Metadata Ingestion
-'insitu.file.structure.config.json' has `parquet_ingestion_config` section so that it knows how to extract statistics from each parquet data block to store them in metadata DB.
+'insitu.file.structure.config.json' has `parquet_file_metadata_extraction_config` section so that it knows how to extract statistics from each parquet data block to store them in metadata DB.
 The allowed statistics types are "minmax", "data_type_record_count", "record_count".

         [  // It will be an array of configuration what and how to extract required metadata of statistics and data query